piechartssuck/courses/content/en/work/resume-pdf.md

 <div class="concise">

-- Analyzed large datasets using frequentist and Bayesian methods, influencing the direction and activities of 8 programs.
+- Analyzed extensive datasets using both frequentist and Bayesian methodologies, guiding the direction and activities of eight distinct programs.
-- Authored quarterly and internal/external annual evaluation reports for dissemination via hard copy and interactive R.
+- Authored quarterly reports as well as internal and external annual evaluation documents, disseminated both in print and through interactive formats developed in Rmarkdown.
-- Conducted local and multi-site multi-cluster evaluation studies, impacting 5 different core units.
+- Crafted over 100 data visualizations and developed over four Shiny applications for internal and public data exploration, including research collaborations using social network analysis, grant activities pulled from the NCBI API crossed with WVCTSI grant numbers, and dissemination of result and changes in practice within and beyond West Virginia.
-- Created numerous data visualizations and 4+ Shiny applications for public and internal outcome data exploration.
+- Designed and disseminated tailored Qualtrics surveys enhanced with HTML, CSS, and JavaScript, reaching an audience of over 5,000 individuals.
-- Developed and distributed customized Qualtrics surveys built with CSS and JavaScript, reaching 5,000+ individuals.
+- Led local and multi-site, multi-cluster evaluation studies that influenced five core medical research and community engagement units.
-- Mentored 6 future graduate social data scientists, guiding them through successful research projects.
+- Mentored six aspiring graduate students in social data science, steering them through successful research endeavors.

 </div>